sofiahuevo/PurrplingMod/docs/guide/getting-started.md

 You can enable this experimental feature be set `true` for `Experimental.UseSwimsuits` in `config.json`.

+## Upgrading to 0.13.0 and newer (from 0.12.0 and older)

+Before you replace your old files with files from `0.13.0` and newer, it's recommended to delete `assets` folder and all files included in this directory and then copy new files.

 ## Upgrading from 0.11.0 beta to 0.12.0 and newer

 ### Modders